Generic Name: tinzaparin (TIN-za-PAR-in)

 Brand Name: Innohep

 Tell your doctor you use tinzaparin before you have any type of spinal or epidural procedure.
 Patients who have these procedures while they use tinzaparin are at risk for developing bleeding around your spine.
 This could result in long-term or permanent paralysis.

 The risk is increased in patients who have an indwelling epidural catheter.
 It is also increased in patients with a history of traumatic or repeated epidural or spinal puncture, a deformed spine, or spinal surgery.
 It is also increased in patients who use medicines that may affect blood clotting, such as other anticoagulants (eg, warfarin), aspirin, platelet inhibitors (eg, clopidogrel), and nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen, naproxen).

-If you have a spinal or epidural procedure while you use tinzaparin, tell your doctor at once if you notice any symptoms of nerve problems (eg, numbness or tingling, muscle weakness, paralysis, loss of control of your bladder or bowels).
+If you have a spinal or epidural procedure while you use tinzaparin, tell your doctor at once if you notice any symptoms of nerve problems (eg, back pain; numbness or tingling, especially in the legs and feet; muscle weakness; paralysis; loss of bladder or bowel control).

 Tinzaparin is used for:

 Preventing blood clots in patients who will be having certain types of surgery.
 It is also used to treat certain types of blood clots (deep vein thrombosis, pulmonary embolism).
 It is also used to prevent blood from clotting in dialysis lines.
 It may also be used for other conditions as determined by your doctor.

 Tinzaparin is a low molecular weight heparin (LMWH).
 It works by blocking the formation of blood clots.